 It sets out in very clear terms for employers and workers the steps that they must take before a workplace reopens, and while it continues to operate.

-On 23rd February 2021, it was announced by government that Ireland would remain at Level 5 restrictions until April 5th at the earliest with the exception of primary / secondary schools and early learning and care services.
-You can view the upcoming changes for childcare services here.
-You can view Level 5 restrictions here.
+On 23 February, 2021, it was announced by Government that Ireland would remain at Level 5 restrictions until 5 April, 2021, at the earliest with the exception of primary / secondary schools and early learning and care services.
+You can view the changes for childcare services.

 Moving forward the advice for safe operations is as follows:

-- Follow the Plan for Living with COVID-19 as per Government advice and understand at what level your facility should close again.
+- Follow the Plan for Living with COVID-19 as per Government advice.

 - Ensure all staff have completed the Health Declaration as often as required